 The Starr Center for the Study of the American Experience seeks to bridge the divide between the academic world and the public at large through educational programs, scholarships, internships, public outreach, and a special focus on written history.
-It also offers programs such as StoryQuest, an oral history project available to students from all majors.
+It also offers programs such as Chesapeake Heartland: An African American Humanities Project.

-Other centers like the Eastern Shore Food Lab and Institute for Religion, Politics, and Culture supplement our strong academic programs and provide additional opportunities for experiential learning.
+Other centers like the Institute for Religion, Politics, and Culture supplement our strong academic programs and provide additional opportunities for experiential learning.